Nurtha/Nurtha.github.io/README.md

-# Our Web with me the only dev and then the user
+# Our Web with me, the only dev and then the user